Remade in England

 Being a bespoke order, this does allow more customization, as with my other knives.
 Fine details in design, shape, materials and custom stamping are available.

-Batches of 10-15+: Hand forged from new 1.2067 high carbon steel (L3, 52100, cutlery steel).
+Small batches of 6-9: Hand forged from new 1.2067 high carbon steel (L3, 52100, cutlery steel).
 This is what I've used for all the prototypes you've seen.
 It's really excellent steel.
 Using new steel from Yorkshire means I can massively reduce the forging time and the expense to propane and abrasives.

 All knives go through the process of forging and a complete heat treatment cycle including annealing, normalising, hardening and tempering.
-Freehand ground using ceramic belts, sharpened using waterstones, and the teeth are freehand ground too.
+Freehand ground using ceramic belts, sharpened using waterstones, and the teeth are freehand ground and sharpened too.
 Each piece of locally sourced hardwood is selected and custom fit to each blade.
-The only difference with #2 is the forging time and material cost saved.

 Note that this knife is made of high carbon steel which unlike ordinary stainless steel knives, will react to it's environment .
 See my care tips in my FAQ.